-- Urgent care claims: Your request for a required pre-authorization will be considered an urgent claim if applying the time frames allowed for a pre-service claim (generally 15 days for a request submitted with sufficient information) would: - seriously jeopardize your life or health or your ability to regain maximum function, or - in the opinion of a Physician with knowledge of your medical condition, subject you to severe pain that could not be adequately managed without the care or treatment that is the subject of the claim.
+- 2) Urgent care Claims: Your request for a required pre-authorization will be considered an Urgent Claim if applying the time frames allowed for a Pre-Service Claim (generally 15 days for a request submitted with sufficient information) would: - Seriously jeopardize your life or health or your ability to regain maximum function; or - in the opinion of a Physician with knowledge of your medical condition, subject you to severe pain that could not be adequately managed without the care or treatment that is the subject of the Claim.

-The claims evaluator, applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine, will determine whether your claim is an urgent claim.
-Alternatively, if a Physician with knowledge of your medical condition determines your claim is an urgent claim and notifies the claims evaluator, it will be treated as an urgent claim.
+The claims evaluator, applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine, will determine whether your Claim is an Urgent Claim.
+Alternatively, if a Physician with knowledge of your medical condition determines your Claim is an Urgent Claim and notifies the claims evaluator, it will be treated as an Urgent Claim.

-• Concurrent claims: A concurrent claim is a decision that is reconsidered after an initial approval was made, resulting in a reduction, termination, or extension of the previously approved benefit.
+- 3) Concurrent Claims: A Concurrent Claim is a decision that is reconsidered after an initial approval was made, resulting in a reduction, termination, or extension of the previously approved benefit.
 (For example, an inpatient hospital stay originally pre-approved for 5 days is subjected to concurrent review at 3 days to determine if the full 5 days are appropriate.)
 In this situation, a decision to reduce, terminate, or extend treatment is made concurrently with the provision of treatment.
-This category also includes requests by you or your provider to extend care or treatment approved under an urgent claim.

-For information about where to submit a claim or file an appeal, please refer to the chart on page 73 of this document. • Post-service claims: Any other type of health care claim is considered a post-service claim-for example, a claim submitted for payment after health services and treatment have been obtained.
+This category also includes requests by you or your provider to extend care or treatment approved under an Urgent Claim. - 4) Post-Service Claims: Any other type of health care Claim is considered a Post-Service Claim-for example, a Claim submitted for payment after health services and treatment have been obtained.

-What is NOT a "Claim"
+What is Not a "Claim"